ethan-santiago-james/BAC-Simulator/README.md

 # BAC-Simulator
 A program that uses recurrence equations, and modeling techniques to run a live simulation of BAC measurements while drinking alcohol.
+Code for the project is in the master branch.

 ## How to use
 You will be asked to fill out a questionnaire that has questions related to a past night of drinking.